Get started with Ubuntu Pro for WSL¶

 Test automatic Pro-attachment of WSL instances

-We recommend that any Ubuntu WSL installed is exported then deleted.
+We recommend that any installed instance of Ubuntu on WSL is exported then deleted.
 You can then install it as described in this tutorial.
 At the end of the tutorial you can import and restore your data.

 Read our how-to guide on backup and restore.